R&M Dietetic is Mel Martin and Lee Martin, two Registered Dietitians (RD) living and working in London.

 Lee brings excellent experience in the use of a low FODMAP diet.
 This innovative approach for improving IBS symptoms has been shown to be effective in approximately three quarters of the people who try it when seen by an experienced dietitian.

 In 2014 Lee took up an academic role at King’s College London working within the FODMAP team researching and developing the the low FODMAP diet for treating IBS.
 Unlike most dietary therapy for IBS, the diet has been investigated in several high quality, placebo-controlled trials, the results of which have been published in a respected scientific journals.
 Lee’s research at King’s College London focused on the long term effectiveness of the low FODMAP diet as is available here: ‘Long-term impact of the low-FODMAP diet on gastrointestinal symptoms, dietary intake, patient acceptability, and healthcare utilization in irritable bowel syndrome‘

-Currently Lee works at University College London Hospital as a Specialist Gastroenterology Dietitian.
+Currently Lee works at University College London Hospital (UCLH) as a Specialist Gastroenterology Dietitian.
 Here he provides group education on the low FODMAP diet alongside one to one expert advice for functional gastrointestinal disorders and inflammatory bowel disease.

 Recently Lee has taken on a trustee role at the national charity for people living with irritable bowel syndrome the ‘IBS Network‘.